Elementary Education Program Requirements

 - The teacher demonstrates the highest standard of legal, moral, and ethical conduct as specified in Utah State Board Rule R277-515.

 Admission to the Program

-All students who wish to pursue an undergraduate education licensure program must make formal application for admission to the Teacher Education Programs.
-EDUC 252 is the course where students apply for admission to the program.
+All students who wish to pursue the undergraduate elementary education licensure program must make formal application for admission to the program.
+EDUC 252 is the course where students apply for admission.

 Students who enter Westminster as freshmen are encouraged to meet the Program Director before registering for EDUC 252.
-Students who apply for admission to the School of Education as transfer students are encouraged to contact the Westminster College Office of Admissions at least a semester before they plan to transfer.
-The admissions process includes the following steps:
+Students who apply for admission to the School of Education as transfer students are encouraged to contact the Westminster University's Admissions Office at least one semester before they plan to transfer.
+The program admissions process includes the following steps: